Nomadic empire: Khitans

 The Liao dynasty was ruled by the Yelü clan of the Khitan people in northern China.
 It was founded by Yelü Abaoji (Emperor Taizu of Liao) around the time of the collapse of the Tang dynasty and was the first state to control all of Manchuria.
 After the Liao dynasty fell to the Jin dynasty in the 12th century, remnants of the Liao imperial clan led by Yelü Dashi (Emperor Dezong of Western Liao) fled west and established the Western Liao dynasty.

+Seljuk Empire

+The founder of the Seljuk dynasty was an Oghuz Turkic chieftain Seljuk that had served under Khazar army.
+Ancestors of Seljuk remained unclarified except for his father, Dukak.
+Dukak was a competent man in Oghuz Yabgu State, and like him Seljuk also gained a seat the court of the Oghuz Yabgu.
+Afterwards Seljuk fell into disfavor in the court, and he decided to move into Jend with his clan in 961.
+Rumor has it that he converted to İslam in order to gain the power from İslamic countries.
+The Oghuz Turks sought a proper homeland that includes vast pastures for their herdes, and consistently fought against Kara-Khanid Khanate, Ghaznavids and Eastern Roman Empire.
+They followed changeable policies among contiguous states due to tending to keep the balance of power.
+The grandsons of Seljuk, Tughril and Chagri Begs decisively defeated Ghaznavids in the Battle of Dandanaqan, gained the power in the Khorasan.
+Tughril Beg sent Chagri Beg into Eastern Anatolia to seek proper pastures, so the conflicts between Oghuz Turks and Byzantine Empire began.
+During Tughril's reign, the life styles of nomadic Oghuz tribes changed as they conquered lands of Persia.

 Mongol Empire

 The Mongol Empire was the largest contiguous land empire in history at its peak, with an estimated population of over 100 million people.
 The Mongol Empire was founded by Genghis Khan in 1206, and at its height, it encompassed the majority of the territories from East Asia to Eastern Europe.

 After unifying the Turco-Mongol tribes, the Empire expanded through conquests throughout continental Eurasia.
 During its existence, the Pax Mongolica facilitated cultural exchange and trade on the Silk Route between the East, West, and the Middle East in the period of the 13th and 14th centuries.
 It had significantly eased communication and commerce across Asia during its height.

 After the death of Möngke Khan in 1259, the empire split into four parts (Yuan dynasty, Ilkhanate, Chagatai Khanate and Golden Horde), each of which was ruled by its own monarch, although the emperors of the Yuan dynasty had nominal title of Khagan.
 After the disintegration of the western khanates and the fall of the Yuan dynasty in 1368, the empire finally broke up.